thewickedaxe/Artificial-Intelligence---600.435/README.md

-# Artificial-Intelligence---600.435
-Code for AI course at Johns Hopkins
+# My Homework Assignments for the course 600.435 Artificial Intelligence